 Evaluation is an important component of an advanced essay.
 It requires the ability to look at facts, arguments and analysis, with a degree of critical distance.
-To explain the meaning of evaluation it is most helpful to give different examples of what evaluation can involve.
+Evaluation involves:

 1. How reliable is the data?